 We’d like to help…

-- We can also offer you a free portfolio health check, and as described above it will detail exactly where you may be able to cut costs, and how you can improve your returns.
-It’s fee and obligation free, and if you only do one thing in 2017 towards improving your financial fitness, make sure it’s this.
+- We can also offer you a portfolio health check, and as described above it will detail exactly where you may be able to cut costs, and how you can improve your returns.
+If you only do one thing in 2017 towards improving your financial fitness, make sure it’s this.

 - Finally, our fee-based Chartered financial planning service can help you get a complete understanding of your current financial position, work out your fiscal goals, and assist with developing and maintaining the investment strategies that will enable you to achieve your ambitions.

 Just give me one good reason…